AnthonyM-Jr/CTF-Challenges/LetsDefend/compromised_ai_cluster_walkthrough_github.md

 ![Q6](https://github.com/user-attachments/assets/680f9832-3834-458c-b08f-89b8f3deb821)

-`The first observed job submission resulting from attacker activity was associated with the submission ID raysubmit_kkeJ8vLuM942ycqH.
-This was triggered by a POST request from the attacker IP 104.28.213.2, marking the point at which the adversary began interacting more directly with the system’s job handling functionality.`
+The first observed job submission resulting from attacker activity was associated with the submission ID `raysubmit_kkeJ8vLuM942ycqH`.
+This was triggered by a POST request from the attacker IP `104.28.213.2`, marking the point at which the adversary began interacting more directly with the system’s job handling functionality.

 **Discussion on the preceding POST request in question 8!**